 If English is not your first language you will be required to provide evidence that you meet the minimum English requirements of the Faculty [Band D] as prescribed by the university’s English Language requirements.
 If you are unable to provide this confirmation before applying any offer you are made would be conditional upon you meeting these requirements prior to enrolment.

 You can contact the King’s Admissions Team for further information.

-For details on how to apply for an iCASE Studentship, visit our iCASE Studentship Application Process page.
+To apply for MRC DTP iCASE Studentships, visit our Application Process page.